AttosSouza/auth/README.md

 The API uses Spring Security for authentication control.
 The following roles are available:

 - BASIC -> Standard user role for logged-in users.
-- ADMIN -> Admin role for managing the system (registering new subjects and grades).
+- ADMIN -> Admin role for managing the system.

 # Database